Have you decided to use flats or prefold cloth diapers but now find yourself overwhelmed thinking about how to fold them?

 Finally, lay your baby on top of the diaper, pull the front part up, and wrap the wings around your baby’s waist before fastening with a Snappi.

 The airplane fold is a fold that has most of the layers in the front of the diaper, making it great for heavy wetting boys.

-First, lay the diaper flat on your changing surface and fold the bottom part up to make your diaper completely square, if needed.
-Depending on the size of your diaper this might be four or five inches.
+First, lay the diaper flat on your changing surface, and fold the bottom part up to make your diaper completely square, if needed.
+Depending on the size of your diaper, this might be four or five inches.

-Next, you will take the top left of your diaper, that was previously unfolded, and fold it towards the center.
+Next, take the top left side of your diaper, which was previously unfolded, and fold it toward the center.
 Do the same on the right side.
 If you want to, you can overlap these two parts to create more bulk in your diaper.

-Once that is done, fold the two overhanging top corners down into the folds of your diaper.
+Once that is done, tuck the two overhanging top corners down into the folds of your diaper.
 You can then place your baby on top, fold the bottom part up on your baby, then wrap the wings around your baby’s waist to hold the diaper closed.